Piterbrito/JobMarket-Analytics--LinkedIn/README.md

 # Background

-Extract Data from Job-Listing such Indeed, Google, mainly from LinkedIn.
+Extract Data from Job-Listing such Indeed, Google and LinkedIn.

 # Goals